laiaalcala/FDP_Laia_Alcala/README.md

 # A Bayesian nonparametric integration approach for functional regulatory network inference in haematopoietic development from multi-omics data
 By: Laia Carolina Alcalà

-Supervised by: Anas Rana and
+Supervised by: Anas Rana and Jean-Baptiste Cazier

 ESCI-UPF and University of Birmingham (Centre for computational biology)